WithoutHaste/WinFormsExtensions/documentation/ColorPalettePanel.md

 Create an empty panel.

 Open file: `new ColorPalettePanel(ColorPalette, ContextMenu = null)`
-Open an existing color palette file and display it.
-See the `Colors.dll` documentation for supported file formats.
+Display an existing `ColorPalette`.
 Optional: specify a `ContextMenu` to be used for each color swatch.

 ## Methods

 ### DisplayColors

-Display a specific `ColorPalette`.
+Display a different `ColorPalette`.

 `panel.DisplayColors(ColorPalette);`